HomeDev GuideAPI Reference

 Render comments optimistically

-A common approach to optimizing applications is to perform actions optimistically, that is, assume a positive outcome for an action without waiting for it to complete.
+A common approach to optimizing applications is to perform actions optimistically, assuming a positive outcome for an action without waiting for it to complete.

-As you implement user experiences for publishing comments, consider presenting a new comment optimistically.
-That is, if a user composes a new comment, the application asynchronously publishes it through the platform, and the user interface is updated immediately.
+As you implement user experiences for publishing comments, consider presenting a comment optimistically.
+If a user composes a comment, the application asynchronously publishes it through the platform, and the user interface is updated immediately.
 In doing so, your application provides instant user feedback while avoiding a roundtrip to the platform to retrieve a largely redundant page of comments.

 Cache comments

 Comments are often contributed to an application with significant frequency.
-However, they are not a particularly volatile form of content as they are not often updated or edited.
-It can be advantageous to employ a caching strategy for comments within your application, to reduce its volume of requests to the platform for retrieval.
+However, they are not particularly volatile because they are not often updated or edited.
+Employing a caching strategy for comments within your application can be advantageous in reducing the volume of requests for retrieval to the platform.